soumya-m-k/google-drive-backup-files/README.md

 •	Go to drive.google.com <br>
 •	Sign in with your google account <br>

  Step 2.
-Upload files
+Upload files or folders<br>
+ To upload file:

 •	Click new <br>
 •	Select file upload <br>
-•	Choose your file to upload <br>
+•	Choose file you to backup <br>

+ To upload entire folder

+ + Click new <br>
+ + select folder upload <br>
+ + Choose folder to backup

 Step 3.
-Wait for upload to finish

-A progress window will appear.
-When completes.
-Then files will show in “My Drive”
+Confirm upload

+The upload progress appears in the bottom-right corner.

+Once complete, your files will appear in your Drive.

-### 2. Automatic backup using google drive for desktop
+### 2. Backup files using google drive for desktop
 This keeps your pc files automatically synced with google drive.

 step 1.
 Install Google drive for desktop

 + go to https://www.google.com/drive/download
-+ install and signin
++ Download and install
++ log in with your google account

 step 2.
 Choose Folders to backup

+  + Open google drive for desktop app
+  + go to preferences under my computer
+  + click add folder
   + select Folders you want to sync
-  + select folder like documents,picture and custom folders
+  + choose sync with google drive or backup to google photos(for images/videos)

   step 3.
-Choose backup type

-  you will see t

-  Method 1: Back Up Files Using a Web Browser
-Step 1: Open Google Drive

-Go to Google Drive and sign in with your Google account.

-Step 2: Upload Files or Folders

-To upload a file:

-Click New (top-left).

-Select File upload.

-Choose the file you want to back up.

-To upload an entire folder:

-Click New.

-Select Folder upload.

-Choose the folder to back up.

-Step 3: Confirm Upload

-The upload progress appears in the bottom-right corner.
+Verify Sync

-Once complete, your files will appear in your Drive.
+   + A Drive icon will appear in your system tray.

-Notes

-You can drag and drop files directly into the browser window.

-Google Drive provides 15GB of free storage; larger amounts require a subscription.
+   + Any file placed in a synced folder automatically uploads to Google Drive.
+   + A green checkmark indicates successful backup.

+Any file placed in a synced folder automatically uploads to Google Drive.

+A green checkmark indicates successful backup.

 Method 2: Back Up Files Using Google Drive for Desktop Step 1: Install Google Drive for Desktop